Open-source LLM security

 Init

-One call before your first HTTP client.
+One call.
 Every LLM request is scanned from that point on.

 Architecture